 Paying to advertise via traditional marketing can feel like throwing money into a black hole with fingers crossed.
 It’s harder than ever to make your business stand out in the crowd and, even when you can, it’s often luck of the draw whether your marketing is seen by the right people.

 We’ve taken a look at the most popular marketing platforms for heating engineers, what each is likely to cost you and, of course, why Boiler Guide is different.

 Yell.com is an online version of the Yellow Pages.
 You can place a free listing on the website but this will only be visible for customers in the area that you’re business is registered in, not necessarily the customers you want.
 For maximum visibility in multiple locations and in as many different ‘categories’ as possible, you’ll need to pay a subscription.

-Checkatrade is another subscription based online business directory, but with a slightly different angle as they don’t allow just any business to sign up; you have to pass strict background checks, promise to meet ‘The Checkatrade Standard’ and agree to have customer feedback visible on your Checkatrade profile page.
+Checkatrade is another subscription based online business directory.
+They have a slightly different angle to Yell.com as they don’t allow any business to sign up.
+You must pass strict background checks, promise to meet ‘The Checkatrade Standard’ and agree to have customer feedback visible on your Checkatrade profile page.

 Which?
 Trusted Traders